S-CRY-ed: Plot

-Kazuma is a native Alter user who makes his living as a mercenary so that he and his close friend, Kanami Yuta, can live together.
-Kazuma's friend Kunihiko Kimishima gives him a mission to defeat another native Alter user.
-However, a man known as Ryuho from HOLY captures Kazuma in the aftermath.
-Ryuho tries to interrogate Kazuma over an unknown Alter user (later dubbed Crystal) who killed his mother and dog.
-Using a woman from HOLY named Mimori Kiryu as a hostage, Kazuma manages to return to his house.
-When native Alter users are captured by HOLY, Kazuma enters a forest where he finds Crystal.
-After fighting Crystal, Kazuma's Alter receives a power up.
-Shortly afterwards, it is revealed the Great Uprising was caused by a similar event in a parallel universe where all creatures are independent thinking Alters.
-Kazuma goes on a rampage against HOLY after Kimishima dies while helping him during one of his fights.
-Shortly afterwards, Kazuma and Ryuho fight, but during the battle, they open a gateway to the parallel universe, causing another uprising and attracting the attention of the Mainland government.
+Kazuma is a Native Alter user who makes his living as a mercenary so that he and his close friend, Kanami Yuta, can live together.

+Kazuma's friend Kunihiko Kimishima gives him a mission to defeat another Native Alter user.
+However, a man known as Ryuho from HOLY captures Kazuma in the aftermath; during this, Ryuho tries to interrogate Kazuma about an unknown Alter user (later dubbed Crystal) who killed his mother and dog.

+After managing to break free of his bonds, Kazuma uses a female HOLY agent named Mimori Kiryu as a hostage and manages to escape the facility and make it back to his house.
+However, HOLY then arrives and proceeds to capture many Native Alter users, during which Kazuma meets Crystal in a forest and the two proceed to fight, after which his Alter receives a power-up.

+Later on, it's revealed the Great Uprising was caused by a similar event in a parallel universe where all creatures are independent, thinking Alters.

+Kazuma then goes on a rampage against HOLY after Kimishima dies while helping him during one of his fights which leads to him and Ryuho fighting again; however, during their battle, they end up opening a gateway to the parallel universe, causing another uprising and attracting the attention of the Mainland government.

-Both Kazuma and Ryuho are thought to be dead after the fight.
-While Kazuma hides in underground fights, Ryuho suffers amnesia.
-With help from an old friend, HOLY member Straight Cougar, Kazuma recovers his will to protect Kanami who is searching for him.
-Ryuho also recovers his memories while fighting HOLY users attacking natives and ends up becoming one of Kazuma's allies.
-The Mainland sends its agent, Kyouji Mujo, to the Lost Ground in an attempt to exploit the power of the parallel universe for economic gain.
-Mujo develops delusions of grandeur after becoming the de facto head of the Lost Ground government and absorbing the crystal entity from "the other side" to add to his already formidable Alter power.
-Both he and the Crystal entity are defeated by the separate efforts of Kazuma and Ryuho respectively, as both increase their Alter powers by taking energy from the parallel world.
-The Mainland once again attempts to exert control over the Lost Ground by sending in a fleet of refined Alter users under their control.
-However, they are defeated by Kazuma and Ryuho.
+Both Kazuma and Ryuho are believed to have died following this event when, in actually, the former goes into hiding in an underground fighting circuit whilst the latter ends up suffering from amnesia.
+With help from an old friend, a HOLY member known as Straight Cougar, Kazuma recovers his will to protect Kanami who hasn't stopped looking for him.
+Meanwhile, Ryuho manages to recover his lost memories whilst protecting Natives from HOLY agents, ultimately leading to him becoming an ally of Kazuma.

+The Mainland sends one of its best agents, Kyouji Mujo, to the Lost Ground in an attempt to exploit the power of the parallel universe for economic gain.
+However, Mujo develops delusions of grandeur after becoming the de facto head of the Lost Ground government and absorbing the Crystal entity from "the other side" to add to his already formidable Alter power.

+Both he and Crystal are defeated by the separate efforts of Kazuma and Ryuho respectively, as both increase their Alter powers by taking energy from the parallel world.
+The Mainland once again attempts to exert control over the Lost Ground by sending in a fleet of refined Alter users under their control, only for all of them to be defeated by Kazuma and Ryuho.

-After defeating the Mainland forces, Kazuma and Ryuho engage in one final battle to settle their rivalry.
+Following the defeat of the Mainland forces, Kazuma and Ryuho decide to engage in one final battle in order to finally settle their rivalry.
 As one of them is about to declare victory, the screen fades to white.
-In an epilogue, taking place years later, they remain the protectors of the Lost Ground, defending it from Mainland invaders, while an older Kanami awaits their return.
+In an epilogue, taking place years later, they remain the protectors of the Lost Ground and defend it from Mainland invaders; meanwhile, an older Kanami awaits their return.